What Does Personal Liability Coverage (Coverage E) Actually Protect?

 Certain property features significantly increase the likelihood of a liability claim:

-- Rental units or Airbnb — short-term rental guests require specific coverage; learn more in our guide to landlord insurance
+- Rental units or Airbnb guests require specific coverage; see our guide to landlord insurance.

 3. Today's Lawsuit Environment